|

 The magazine also contained full page advertisements for Avalon Hill

-Games (and for a brief period, a pull out section called "The
+Games (and for a brief period, a pull out section called The

-Victory Games Insider" featured news and information on Victory
+Victory Games Insider featured news and information on Victory

 Games products).
-"The Question Box" would feature questions and
+The Question Box featured questions and

-answers previously received regarding rules of various Avalon Hill
+answers regarding rules of various Avalon Hill

-Games which would be published to clarify game playing procedures.
+Games, published to clarify game playing procedures.

 Sports and Computer Games had their own sections, though the meat